 How Big of a Lift?

-The reason I like having the strategy and direction discussion with management first, is that it makes the second part of the conversation much easier.
-If the organization decides our ERM program needs to be at a Medium Appetite/High Capacity, and we are currently at a Medium Appetite/Medium Capacity, I will do some analysis and come back to management and say, “Based on your direction that we need to be at a Medium Appetite/High Capacity, here is the level of effort that will be needed.”
+A reason for having the strategy and direction discussion with management first is that it makes the second part of the conversation much easier.
+If your organization decides its ERM program needs to be at a Medium Appetite/High Capacity, and it's currently at a Medium Appetite/Medium Capacity, you'll need to do some analysis and come back to management and say, “Based on our direction that we need to be at a Medium Appetite/High Capacity, here is the level of effort that will be needed.”

 That level of effort will include the total number of hours, and any other resources to grow the program to the goal maturity.
 That may include a mix of financial investments, software, allocation of existing headcount, possible new headcount, and business champions/sponsors.
 You’re not telling management what to do, you are just advising them on what they need to reach their objectives.

 Winning 2nd Place in a Two Person Race